The barber shop where Albert Anastasia was shot dead

 At the time, Costello had concerns that an influential mobster named Vito Genovese was planning a coup against him.

-Aware that a potential threat was looming, he reasoned that having an ally such as Albert Anastasia on the Commission might help to strengthen his position.
+Aware that a potential threat was looming, he reasoned that having an ally on the Commission would help strengthen his position.

 Costello was worried about Vito Genovese

-Vito Genovese was the former acting boss of the Luciano family.
-However, he had vacated the role in 1937 after he fled to Italy to avoid a murder charge.
+Genovese was the former acting boss of the Luciano family.
+However, he vacated the role in 1937 after he was forced to flee to Italy to avoid a murder charge.

-In 1946, the case against Genovese was dropped after two vital witnesses in the case were murdered.
+In 1946, the charges against him were dropped after two vital witnesses in the case were murdered.

 Although the ambitious gangster attempted to regain his position as the acting boss of the family, Costello refused to move aside and relinquish his title.